 The main aim of the process is to try to solve the problem.

 A Fishbone diagram is a way to visualise potential causes of a problem as the name suggests, it’s named after a fish due to the diagram mimicking a fish skeleton.

 The problem you are trying to resolve is placed in the fish’s head.

-The causes extend along to the bones of the fish skeleton; the ribs act as branches which denote major causes, then the sub-branches branch off the causes and help identify root causes.
+The causes extend along to the bones of the fish skeleton; the ribs act as branches that denote major causes, then the sub-branches branch off the causes and help identify root causes.
 These add to the bones of the fish skeleton.

-Dont feel restricted by the number of fishbones as branches can go off to as many levels as you require to determine the underlying cause of the problem.
+Don’t feel restricted by the number of fishbones as branches can go off to as many levels as you require to determine the underlying cause of the problem.

 The fishbone figure makes it easy to define the underlying issues that interfere with the optimal performance of processes.
 However, the tool is only effective if you know how to use it.
 Here are the four main stages of creating an Ishikawa Diagram.

 Your fishbone figure starts with defining the specific problem that you are dealing with.
 Write down what it is, when it occurs, where and who’s involved.
 This problem should be in a box on the right-hand side.
 From that box, trace a horizons line running to the left.

 Analyse the Primary Factors Involved